Thinking About Design

 Although I am usually impressed with the design robustness of German-made appliances, in this case I’m left wondering.
-With that in mind, this newsletter is dedicated to improving the design of systems, business processes and user experiences.
+With that in mind, this newsletter is dedicated to the product manager in helping them improve the UX design of systems, business processes and services.
 I hope you get something useful out of this, if you do, please share.
 Cheers, Gam

 First off, here’s Sharon O’Dea discussing user experience of hotel rooms as 11 anti-patterns – where she begins each critique with an understanding of exactly what the traveler needs.
 Read it on LinkedIN (https://www.linkedin.com/pulse/ux-hotel-rooms-11-anti-patterns-sharon-o-dea/)

 Hareem Mannan’s asks the question “Could we ever create a digital solution for a population that doesn’t have access to the same things that we do?”.
 This is a great thought experiment where there are parallels for any user experience project.
 Read it at Invisionapp.com (https://www.invisionapp.com/inside-design/empathy-isnt-enough/)

 Chris Downs believes that we don’t need to own everything, instead, product ownership can be shared.
 Chris walks us through his own progressive working principles and methodologies that lead to new type of services which can change our way of life in the future.
 Watch it on YouTube (https://youtu.be/K48KSKy_UAs)